 Can I trade Commodity CFDs on mobile devices in the UK?

 Yes, many brokers offer mobile trading apps that allow you to trade Commodity CFDs on the go.
-These apps provide real-time data, charting tools, and easy access to your account.
+These apps provide real-time data, charting tools and easy access to your account.

 What is the key regulatory body overseeing commodity trading in the UK?